 Overnight: Orange River | Breakfast, Lunch, Dinner

 Orange River - Fish River Canyon.
-An exciting day starts with a canoe trip on the Gariep River, home to a fantastic array of birdlife.
-You'll get the opportunity to take a paddle in the river as we explore by boat.
+Enjoy a morning at leisure.
 After lunch we cross the border into Namibia and make our way to Fish River Canyon, the second largest canyon in the world.
 Formed by tectonic activity and erosion it measures 161km in length, 2km in width and roughly 550m in depth.
 Following the eastern rim we'll get the chance to stop at a number of vantage points for breathtaking views across the canyon.

 Overnight: Grunau | Breakfast, Lunch